Attribution bias: Limitations of the theory

 There is inconsistency in the claims made by scientists and researchers that attempt to prove or disprove attribution theories and the concept of attributional biases.
 The theory was formed as a comprehensive explanation of the way people interpret the basis of behaviors in human interactions; however, there have been studies that indicate cultural differences in the attribution biases between people of Eastern, collectivistic societies and Western, individualistic societies.
 A study done by Thomas Miller shows that when dealing with conflict created by other people, individualistic cultures tend to blame the individual for how people behave (dispositional attributions), whereas collectivist cultures blame the overall situation on how people behave (situational attributions).

 These same findings were replicated in a study done by Michael Morris where an American group and a Chinese group were asked their opinions about the killings perpetrated by Gang Lu at the University of Iowa.
 The American group focused on the killer's own internal problems.
 The Chinese group focused more on the social conditions surrounding the killing.
 This reinforces the notion that individualistic and collectivistic cultures tend to focus on different aspects of a situation when making attributions.

 Additionally, some scientists believe that attributional biases are only exhibited in certain contexts of interaction, where possible outcomes or expectations make the forming of attributions necessary.
 These criticisms of the attribution model reveal that the theory may not be a general, universal principle.

 Major attribution biases

 Researchers have identified many different specific types of attribution biases, all of which describe ways in which people exhibit biased interpretations of information.
-Note that this is not an exhaustive list (see List of attributional biases for more).
+Note that this is not an exhaustive list (see List of attribution biases for more).